How Much Exercise Does a Dog Need?

 - Create your own agility/obstacle course: You need not drag a bunch of equipment, simply take the stairs, weave between objects, let your pup hop up on a park bench—basically anything that forces them to move and think differently.

 - Play treasure hunt: Pack some treats in your pocket and randomly toss them throughout your walk while your dog is distracted.
 Encourage them to look for it until they reward themselves with their findings.
 Along with being amusing, this game also helps your dog stay focused on you and not other people and pets because it’s a mentally stimulating challenge.

 - Take the lead: When you take the lead of the leash, it’s a lot like a human game of follow the leader.
 When your dog starts to go one way, you veer in the opposite direction so that they’re following you—not the other way around.

 - Keep changing your pace: Speed up, slow down, walk, jog, stop, go.
 Make variances in your walk so it’s not the same old thing.
 It will keep your furry friend on his/her paw pads.

 Exercise with KONG Club

 How do you make sure your dog gets enough exercise?
 Do you have a special workout routine with your dog?
-Jumpstart your daily workout routine with a KONG Club subscription box that helps keep you and your dog active with fun toys designed specifically to align with tmonthly wellness themes.
+Jumpstart your daily workout routine by talking with a KONG Club pet coach for ideas to keep you and your dog active.
 Tell us a little bit about your furry friend and we’ll take care of the rest!